Chris Weidman

 Christopher James Weidman (born June 17, 1984) is an American professional mixed martial artist.
-He is signed to the Ultimate Fighting Championship (UFC), where he competes in the middleweight division.
-He is a former UFC Middleweight Champion.
+He competed in the Middleweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Middleweight Champion.

 An accomplished amateur wrestler, Weidman was a two-time NJCAA All-American and a two-time NCAA Division I All-American during his collegiate career.
 He began his mixed martial arts career in 2008, and joined the UFC in 2011, soon amassing a 9–0 record.
 In 2013, Weidman came to worldwide prominence by defeating Anderson Silva to win the UFC Middleweight Championship.
 This ended Silva's 16-fight winning streak inside the UFC and his seven-year reign as the champion.
-Weidman retained the title for two and a half years, defending it three times before losing it to Luke Rockhold.
+Weidman retained the title for two and a half years, defending it three times.

 Background

 Weidman was born in Baldwin, New York, on June 17, 1984, the second of three children.
 He is of German and Irish descent and was raised as a Lutheran.
 He and his older brother were involved in numerous athletic activities.
 Chris started wrestling at a very young age.
 With his natural athleticism, he mastered the sport very quickly.
 He attended Baldwin Senior High School on Long Island where he was a Nassau County and New York state wrestling champion.

 A standout in college, he earned All-American wrestling honors twice at Nassau Community College before transferring to Hofstra.
 He became the first junior college wrestler in history to be an NYS Collegiate Champion.
-At Hofstra, he became a two-time NCAA Division I All-American, placing sixth at the 06' NCAA championships his junior year and third at the 07' NCAA's his senior year.
+At Hofstra, he became a two-time NCAA Division I All-American, placing sixth at the 2006 NCAA championships his junior year and third at the 2007 NCAA's his senior year.
 Weidman graduated from Hofstra University with a bachelor's degree in psychology as well as a master’s in physical education.
 He was later a wrestling instructor of the university.